The Meta of the Matter

 Jazz musicians do not debate which notes exist.
 The chromatic scale is settled.
 This is precisely what enables them to improvise brilliantly within it.

-The Same Pattern, Different Domain
+The Same Pattern, Everywhere

 The insight: Standards are permissionless leverage.